Ethronics/ecosnap/README.md

-# EnvoSnap 🌡️💧
+# EnvoInsight Ai 🌡️💧

 **Smart Environmental Monitoring & Analytics Platform**

-EnvoSnap is a comprehensive environmental monitoring system that provides real-time temperature and humidity tracking with AI-powered predictive analytics.
+EnvoInsight Ai is a comprehensive environmental monitoring system that provides real-time temperature and humidity tracking with AI-powered predictive analytics.
 The platform enables organizations to monitor environmental conditions across multiple domains, set custom thresholds, and receive intelligent alerts for safety and compliance.

 ## ✨ Features